Veeva Systems Inc.

 Other Income, Net

-Other income, net, for the fiscal year ended January 31, 2026 increased $50 million, primarily due to an increase in interest income from higher investment asset and cash balances.
+Other income, net, for the three months ended April 30, 2026 increased $9 million, primarily due to an increase in interest income from higher cash and short-term investments balances.

 Provision for Income Taxes

-The provision for income taxes differs from the tax computed at the U.S. federal statutory income tax rate primarily due to state taxes, equity compensation, tax credits, and foreign-derived intangible income (“FDII”) deduction.
+The provision for income taxes differs from the tax computed at the U.S. federal statutory income tax rate primarily due to state taxes, equity compensation, tax credits, and foreign-derived deduction eligible income (“FDDEI”) deduction.
 Future tax rates could be affected by changes in tax laws and regulations or by rulings in tax related litigation, as may be applicable.

 Non-GAAP Financial Measures

-In our public disclosures, we have provided non-GAAP measures, which we define as financial information that has not been prepared in accordance with generally accepted accounting principles in the United States, or GAAP.
+In our public disclosures, we have provided non-GAAP measures, which we define as financial information that has not been prepared in accordance with generally accepted accounting principles in the United States (“GAAP”).
 In addition to our GAAP measures, we use these non-GAAP financial measures internally for budgeting and resource allocation purposes and in analyzing our financial results.

 For the reasons set forth below, we believe that excluding the following items provides information that is helpful in understanding our operating results, evaluating our future prospects, comparing our financial results across accounting periods, and comparing our financial results to our peers, many of which provide similar non-GAAP financial measures.

-Excess tax benefits.
-Excess tax benefits from employee stock plans are dependent on previously agreed-upon equity grants to our employees, vesting of those grants, stock price, and exercise behavior of our employees, which can fluctuate from quarter to quarter.
-Because these fluctuations are not directly related to our business operations, we find it useful to exclude excess tax benefits when assessing the level of cash provided by operating activities.
-Given the nature of the excess tax benefits, we believe excluding it allows investors to make meaningful comparisons between our operating cash flows from quarter to quarter and those of other companies.
+•Excess tax benefit (deficiency).
+Excess tax benefits (deficiencies) from employee stock plans are dependent on previously agreed-upon equity grants to our employees, vesting of those grants, stock price, and exercise behavior of our employees, which can fluctuate from quarter to quarter.
+Because these fluctuations are not directly related to our business operations, we find it useful to exclude excess tax benefits (deficiencies) when assessing the level of cash provided by operating activities.
+Given the nature of the excess tax benefits (deficiencies), we believe excluding it allows investors to make meaningful comparisons between our operating cash flows from quarter to quarter and those of other companies.

 Limitations on the Use of Non-GAAP Financial Measures